jeanleecole/archive/pages/Projects/metzerott_formatted.md

 Did it ever occur to him now, as he lay upon his bed of pain, that an all-merciful, loving Father might be trying&mdash;even then&mdash;to teach him the lesson which Susan Price already had learned,&mdash;the lesson he could not understand?

 The move on New Year's Eve brightened up poor Susan so as to cheer Sally wonderfully.
 They were busy all day arranging their new domicile; for they meant to use the front portion of the former shop as a dining-room, where those whom they supplied might, if they preferred, take their meals instead of having them sent home.
 They had already had an application from a young German girl who taught in the public schools, and had neither friends nor relatives in the city, and from one or two clerks in the various stores.
-Metzerott and Frau Anna, for a while at least, would provide for the conveyance of their own meals, though the former had plans and designs upon a house that <p class="pagenum">Begin page 129</p> stood next to the Hall, whereof he spoke not until the time should be ripe.
+Metzerott and Frau Anna, for a while at least, would provide for the conveyance of their own meals, though the former had plans and designs upon a house that <hr><p class="pagenum">Page 129</p> stood next to the Hall, whereof he spoke not until the time should be ripe.

 Besides their "moving and unpacking," as Sally jocularly called it,&mdash;for they had little to move but their three selves,&mdash;and the meals to prepare for their regular customers, there was the supper to be served at the ball that night, so it may be imagined that the Prices had their hands full.
 Franz Schaefer came around early "to help," as he said, in reality to look at Polly in the intervals of his proper business of attending to the fire and lights.
 He was now a tall, somewhat gawky youth of nearly seventeen, with his father's reddish hair standing up like a halo around an honest, open, but ugly countenance, which, lacking the pastor's nervous quickness, wore for its most constant expression a stolid impassibility.
 Only with his violin upon his shoulder did his face light up or change; but, with the soft touch of the electric wood against his cheek, the eyes grew soft and humid, a half-smile curved the corners of the rather heavy lips, and a slight color crept into his usually pale face.